ramarthyasc/superflow/README.md

 - Connected Fzf, Tmux and Nvim using Bash scripts so that anyone can just copy-paste these scripts and implement 'superflow' workflow in their linux/wsl machine quickly.
 - **Learnings** :
     1. Bash scripting
-    2. Creating a linux CLI tool
+    2. Creating a user friendly linux CLI tool
-    3. Tmux config, Nvim config
+    3. Cross process communications
     4. Bash Child processes, Forking, Environment variables inheritance

 ## What is Superflow ?